seo2im/CanvasBlog/README.md

 ### Use Effect split (-> PointShot check)

 Draw and anim must be splited. it same time, work hardly draw (like cluple)

+###  Canvas vs Css clipping
+css clipping is better to styling... canvas use in animation is better